Aberdeen (NSW)

 Income levels sit below national averages according to AreaSearch assessment

-The latest postcode level ATO data from AreaSearch for the financial year 2023 indicates that Aberdeen's median income among taxpayers is $49,878, with an average of $70,520.
+As per AreaSearch's latest postcode level ATO data released for financial year 2023, the suburb of Aberdeen's median income among taxpayers is $49,878.
+The average income in Aberdeen during this period was $70,520.
 This is higher than the national average.
-In comparison, Rest of NSW has a median income of $52,390 and an average of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates suggest approximately $54,297 (median) and $76,768 (average) as of September 2025.
-Census data shows that household, family, and personal incomes in Aberdeen rank modestly, between the 30th and 31st percentiles.
-In terms of income distribution, the $1,500 - $2,999 bracket dominates with 30.9% of residents (665 people), which is similar to the broader area where this cohort also represents 29.9%.
-After housing expenses, 86.2% of income remains for other expenditures.
+In comparison, Regional NSW had a median income of $52,390 and an average of $65,215 during the same financial year.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates suggest Aberdeen's median income would be approximately $54,297 by September 2025, with an average of around $76,768 during the same period.
+Census data indicates that household, family and personal incomes in Aberdeen rank modestly, between the 30th and 31st percentiles.
+In terms of income distribution, the $1,500 - 2,999 bracket is dominant, with 30.9% of residents (666 people) falling into this category.
+This aligns with the broader area where this cohort also represents 29.9%.
+After housing costs, 86.2% of income remains for other expenses.

 Frequently Asked Questions - Income